LiiaDulher/nprog_project/README.md

 ## General information

 This is GUI, that shows statistic of Linux OS.
 It is created based on information from /nprog directory.
 GUI has resourses and chart tabs.<br>
-On resourses tab user can see:
+On resourses tab user sees:
 * cpu information:
   * number of cores
   * average cpu usage(in %)